apanoush/ada-METAL-website/report.md

 <table>
   <tr>
     <td>
-    The first detective to jump in is Sherlock Holmes, a wise man that never gets thrown off by numbers.
+    The first detective to jump in is sherlock, a wise man that never gets thrown off by numbers.
 One important thing he tells us is that a rating is worth nothing without the number of votes.
 When he arrives at a crime scene, he always judges the number of witnesses, and their claims.
-We take that into account and plot the sum of all votes for each year, and the average votes per movie.
-Thanks Sherlock !
+We takt that into account and plot the sum of all votes for each year, and the average votes per movie.
+Thanks sherlock !
     </td>
     <td>
       <img src="RatingsSherlock.png" alt="Image" width="700" />